Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Methods

-For domain-adaptive semantic segmentation, the source domain can be denoted as $D_s = \{(x^S_i, y^S_i)\}^{N_S}_{i=1}$, where $x^S_i \in X_S$ represents an image with $y^S_i \in Y_S$ as the corresponding pixel-wise one-hot label covering $C$ classes.
-The target domain can be denoted as $D_t = \{(x^T_i)\}^{N_T}_{i=1}$, which shares the same label space but has no access to the target label $Y^T$.
-In this setting, the supervised loss $\mathcal{L}^S$ can only be calculated on the source domain to train a neural network $f_\theta$:
+\textbf{Self-Training (ST) for UDA.} For domain adaptive semantic segmentation, the source domain can be denoted as $D_s = \{(x^S_i, y^S_i)\}^{N_S}_{i=1}$, where $x^S_i \in X_S$ represents an image with $y^S_i \in Y_S$ as the corresponding pixel-wise one-hot label covering $C$ classes.
+The target domain can be denoted as $D_t = \{(x^T_i)\}^{N_T}_{i=1}$, which shares the same label space but has no access to target label $Y^T$.
+In this setting, the supervised loss $\mathcal{L}^S$ can be calculated on the source domain to train a neural network $f_\theta$:

 where $\mathcal{L}_{ce}$ denotes the pixel-wise cross-entropy loss: